Kingston Forward: Citywide Rezoning

 1. When will the application process open for STR-F permits?
 2. What is the number of housing units currently in Kingston?
 The census website does not have data as of 2022.
 3. Does the allotted 1% of STRs include the number of grandfathered units which are currently operating?

-Nina asked almost 2 years ago
+Nina asked about 2 years ago

 Hi Nina,